PriyanshutheGenius/Assignment/README.md

 This repository contains two Python scripts that demonstrate basic programming concepts: user input, arithmetic operations, string handling, and output.

-Task 1: Basic Mathematical Operations
+1. I takes two numbers as input from the user.

-The program takes two numbers as input from the user.
+2. The basic mathematical operations on these two

-It performs the following operations on these numbers:
+numbers:

-Addition
+o Addition

-Subtraction
+o Subtraction

-Multiplication
+o Multiplication

-Division
+Note (Division: Cannot divide by zero!) o Division

-The results of all operations are displayed on the screen.
+Task 2: Create a Personalized Greeting

-Task 2: Personalized Greeting
+Problem Statement: Write a Python program that:

-The program takes a first name and last name as input from the user.
+1. Takes a user's first name and last name as input.

-It concatenates them into a full name.
+2. Concatenates the first name and last name into a full name.

-A personalized greeting message is displayed using the full name.
+3. Prints a personalized greeting message using the full name.

 How to Run